 Asthma Weed (Euphorbia hirta)

 Asthma Weed is also known as Hairy Spurge or Cat’s Hair.
-It is a weed of the semi-tropics and tropics, and does not tolerate frosts.
+It is an annual weed of the semi-tropics and tropics, and does not tolerate frosts.

-This is a Summer annual weed that has very soft leaves.
+This weed has very soft leaves.
 It produces several red stems that can be up to 40 cm tall or spread close to the ground.
 These stems have a cover of yellow hairs and contain a milky sap.

 Why is Asthma Weed a Problem?

-• The sap of this weed is toxic if eaten.
+- Toxicity.
+The sap is toxic if eaten.
 It causes photosensitive skin reactions, and severe inflammation on contact with the eyes or open cuts.

-• It is a host for several fungal pathogens and insect pests.
+- Host.
+It is a host for several fungal and insect pests.

 After you read this, you will be able to: